Call us: 01444 237070

 Tripods for astrophotography

 It is possible to capture sharp handheld images of the moon and night sky, however for the most consistent sharp results it’s recommended to use a sturdy tripod.
-Choosing the best one depends on whether you hike further afield, in which case a lightweight travel tripod is the best solution.
+Choosing the most suitable depends on whether you hike further afield, in which case a lightweight travel tripod is the best solution.

 A more stable platform is preferable if you stay nearer home or hike shorter distances, as it reduces the risk of camera shake.
 Our top tripods for astrophotography include:

-One of the best travel tripods you can buy is from Peak Design, which is available as the Aluminium Travel Tripod or the lighter Peak Design Travel Tripod Carbon Fibre.
-The carbon version weighs just 1.29 kg although it comes at a higher price of £649.00, compared to £369.00 for the aluminium version, which weighs a very reasonable 2kg.
+5. One of the best travel tripods you can buy is from Peak Design, which is available as the Aluminium Travel Tripod or the lighter Peak Design Travel Tripod Carbon Fibre.
+The carbon version weighs just 1.29 kg although it comes at a higher price, compared to the aluminium version, which weighs a very reasonable 2kg.

 Rosette Nebula